-The Centre aims to prioritise investment and research in human-based, non-animal methodologies in life sciences research.
+The Centre aims to prioritise investment and research in human-based, non-animal methodologies (NAMs) in life sciences research.
 CPHMS is a joint initiative by AIC – CCMB and Humane Society International India (HSI/India).

 To develop as a scientific and policy think – tank which represents the growing body of information on human-based, non – animal science

 Research, publish, and support open access publication that explore concepts of human relevant research

 Facilitate training of Adverse Outcome Pathways across research and education institutions in India

 Conduct workshops, conferences and round-tables on research and policy of human-relevant methodologies

 To develop a network of Indian scientists to share information and collaborate in promoting a shift in research towards more human relevant methodologies